John Beard Jr.

 Dale Penn was invited to join the SOLID Board of Directors in 2011 and within one year, he was elected to serve as SOLID's Executive Secretary.

-Dale currently serves on the Board of Elders at Shepherd of the Hills Church in Porter Ranch, California, where he participates in both local and global outreach.
+Dale also serves on the Board of Elders at Shepherd of the Hills Church in Porter Ranch, California, where he participates in both local and global outreach.

-Dale and his wife have five talented children.
-The family resides in the San Fernando Valley.
+Dale and his wife have five talented children and three adorable grandchildren.

 Yolanda Petroski has served on the SOLID Board since its inception in 1993 serving 16 years as Treasurer.
 She has co-chaired the annual Pancake Breakfast with Virginia Snow and has served as Parliamentarian.
 Her volunteerism in the community was recognized by being named Citizen of the Year by the Granada Hills Chamber of Commerce, Pioneer Woman of the Year by the 12th City Council District and Woman of the Year by the 38th Assembly District.
 A past president of the Granada Hills Woman’s Club Yolanda heads a Red Hat Chapter and was involved with the Granada Theater for many years.
 In the past she has co-chaired the annual Pancake Breakfast with Virginia Snow and she has served as Parliamentarian.

-The Smith's started a formal wear business in Northridge in 1973.
-From 1984 till 1997 Christine worked for Bank of Granada Hills, becoming an Assistant Vice President.
+From 1984 until 1997 Christine worked for Bank of Granada Hills, becoming an Assistant Vice President.
 She left the bank in 1997 to take a position in Los Angeles Mayor Richard Riordan’s office.
 She worked on the Business Team for both Mayor Richard Riordan and Mayor James Hahn.

 Christine is now retired.
-She currently volunteers for the Los Angeles Police Department.
-In 2012 Christine was recognized as Reserve Officer/Volunteer of the year Robbery Homicide Division. she currently manages the S.O.L.I.D. web page.
+She has been a volunteer for the Los Angeles Police Department.
+In 2012 Christine was recognized as Reserve Officer/Volunteer of the year Robbery Homicide Division.
+She currently manages the S.O.L.I.D. web page.